How To Create a Commercial Kitchen Cleaning Schedule

 - Change pest traps

-- Clean inside dishwasher
+- Clean inside the dishwasher

 - Clean inside your microwave

-- Refill first aid box
+- Refill the first aid box

 On top of these, you should check fire extinguishers, gas pilot lights and clean out vents every 3 months to maintain safety standards.